Inti Raymi: History

 In 1944, a historical reconstruction of the Inti Raymi was directed by Faustino Espinoza Navarro and indigenous actors.
 The first reconstruction was based largely on the chronicles of Garcilaso de la Vega and referred only to the religious ceremony.
 Since 1944, an annual theatrical representation of the Inti Raymi has been taking place at Saksaywaman on June 24, two kilometers (1.24 miles) from the original site of celebration in central Cusco.
 It attracts thousands of tourists and local visitors.

 Inti Raymi is still celebrated in indigenous cultures throughout the Andes.
 Celebrations involve music, wearing of colorful costumes (most notable the woven aya huma mask), and the sharing of food.
-This is only a re-enactment, though.
 In many parts of the Andes though, this celebration has also been connected to the western Catholic festivals of Saint John the Baptist (June 24), which falls a few days after the southern winter solstice (June 21).
 The celebration today begins at Qorikancha, followed by the Plaza de Armas, and other important sites of the Incan times.